-Also, the story of the presidency is far from over as the country deals with the aftermath and prepares for a potential epilogue.
+His presidency story is far from over as the country deals with the aftermath.
 But, if we are going to tell the story so far, we have to start with the public figure in the media long before there was talk of a presidential race.

-There is the sense that Donald J. Trump is a unique figure because he was so high-profile in the media and “celebrity” world.
+There is a sense that Donald J. Trump is a unique figure because he was so high-profile in the media and “celebrity” world.
 Ronald Reagan perhaps comes close as an actor-turned-politician.
-But, the media of the 1980s was nothing on that of the 2000s and 2010s.
-Trump was a star from reality TV and a well-known business tycoon.
+But, the media of the 1980s had nothing on that of the 2000s and 2010s.
+Trump was a star on reality TV and a well-known business tycoon.

-Trump always had at least one foot in the spotlight, and the Trump name was big business – even if many of his business ventures would go on to fail.
+President Trump always had at least one foot in the spotlight, and the Trump name was big business – even if many of his business ventures, such as the Trump Foundation, would go on to fail.
 Instead, he became a household name on The Apprentice and earned a star on the Walk of Fame.

-Normally, we would talk about the political experience of a president before taking office.
+Usually, we would talk about the political experience before taking office.
 This generally means their journey through the ranks and the different houses to catch the eye of their chosen party and finally earn the nomination.
-Unfortunately, this wasn’t the case for Trump.
-He was nominated with no previous experience besides putting his name on a previous ballot.
+Unfortunately, this wasn’t the case for Donald Trump.
+He was nominated without experience besides putting his name on an earlier ballot.

 Trump’s Political Affiliation

-He was put forward as a Republican candidate against the Democrat’s Hillary Clinton, leading to an explosive campaign.
-Trump claimed he would make America Great Again – a slogan that made its way onto posters and hats for years to come.
-The victory was shocking to many, and America began its next chapter with President Trump.
+He was put forward as a Republican candidate against the Democrat Hillary Clinton, leading to an explosive campaign.
+Trump claimed he would Make America Great Again – a slogan that made its way onto posters and hats for years to come.
+The victory shocked many, and America began its next chapter with President Trump.

-Key believes and policies driving the Trump administration.
+Key Beliefs and Policies Driving the Trump Administration

 As with any new president, there will be a shift in direction and attitude based on the beliefs of the party, the man, and the campaign promises that got them into power.

-The order led to the suspension of entry of Syrian refugees and put additional restrictions on those entering from Iran, Iraq, Somalia, Sudan, and Yemen.
+The order led to the suspension of entry of Syrian refugees and imposed additional restrictions on those from Iran, Iraq, Somalia, Sudan, and Yemen.

 Twitter and social media became a massive part of the Trump presidency.
-He used the platform to express his feelings about certain events, effectively giving his short posts as much weight as any press briefing from the Whitehouse.
-However, the relationship with the media would deteriorate over the course of those four years with cries of “fake news.”
-The fake news phenomenon struck a chord with supporters who felt they were being lied to by biased mainstream media.
-Eventually, Trump’s relationship with Twitter would sour further with warnings about incorrect statements in the wake of the 2020 election and eventually suspend his account.
+He used the platform to express his feelings about certain events, effectively giving his short posts as much weight as any press briefing from the White House.

 Another event that will play a big part in Donald J. Trump’s legacy is the Covid pandemic.
 At the time of writing, we can’t talk about figures and the full impact of the situation as it is still ongoing.
 President Biden is now in charge of handling measures and vaccination attempts.
 But, we can discuss Trump’s efforts and handling of the situation.